gronxb/rnef/website/docs/docs/configuration.md

 ## Remote Cache Configuration

 One of the key features of RNEF is remote build caching to speed up your development workflow.
+By remote cache we mean native build artifacts (e.g. APK, or IPA binaries), which are discoverable by the user and available for download.
+Remote cache can live on any static storage provider, such as S3, R2, or GitHub Artifacts.
+For RNEF to know how and where to access this cache, you'll need to define `remoteCacheProvider`, which can be either bundled with the framework (such as the one for GitHub Actions) or a custom one that you can provide.

-When set, the CLI will:
+When `remoteCacheProvider` is set, the CLI will:

 1. Look at local cache under `.rnef/` directory for builds downloaded from a remote cache.
 1. If not found, it will look for a remote build matching your local native project state (a fingerprint).
 1. If not found, it will fall back to local build.

-Currently it's only available as a GitHub Action, for which you can configure it as:
+### Built-in GitHub Actions provider

+RNEF comes with built-in GitHub Actions remote cache provider, which downloads native build artifacts uploaded through [`actions/upload-artifact`](https://github.com/actions/upload-artifact) action from [GitHub Worfklow Artifacts](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/storing-and-sharing-data-from-a-workflow).
+You can configure it as:

 ```ts
 export default {